jpmml/jpmml-evaluator/README.md

 modelEvaluatorFactory.setValueFactoryFactory(valueFactoryFactory);
 ```

-The model evaluator factory selects the first scorable model from the `PMML` instance, and creates and configures a corresponding `ModelEvaluator` instance.
+The model evaluator factory selects the first model from the `PMML` instance, and creates and configures a corresponding `ModelEvaluator` instance.
-However, in order to promote loose coupling, it is advisable for most application code to cast the result to a much simplified `org.jpmml.evaluator.Evaluator` instance.
+However, in order to promote loose coupling, it is advisable to cast the result to a much simplified `org.jpmml.evaluator.Evaluator` instance.

 Obtaining an `Evaluator` instance for the `PMML` instance:
 ```java